mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

 ### Visualizing the Reviews

-First, let's vectorize our dataset and see which words appear frequently.
+Vectorizing the data will let us see which words appear most frequently.

 ```python